coillarach/SET09102/practicals/01_setup.md

 with that IDE but some may not.
 You will need to organise a similar buddy system to help those who are unfamiliar with VS find their way around.
 If you can combine the two requirements (SEM & VS) it will make your familiarisation process more efficient.

+It is important that the whole team uses the same configuration.
+Decide on one or two people who are familiar with GitHub to set up a repository for the whole team to share.

+Likewise, choose one or two people who know their way around Visual Studio to create the initial project and check it into GitHub so that it can be cloned by the rest of the team.

+Please note that you may need to install the .NET MAUI templates before you can create a new MAUI app in Visual Studio.
+To do this

+* Start a Windows CMD shell as administrator
+* `cd` to C:/Program Files/dotnet
+* Run the command `dotnet new install Microsoft.Maui.Templates`

 ## Documentation